yasammez/nachricht/README.md

 ### Symbol

 Symbols are prefixed with `#`.
-If they contain a newline, space or one of `\$,="'()#` they are enclosed in double quotes `"`.
+If they contain a newline, space or one of `\$,="'()#` they are enclosed in double quotes `"` and subject to the same escaping rules as strings.
 A symbol `red` would be represented as `#red` while `red"s` would be represented as `#"red\"s"`.
 Quoting is suspected to be rarely necessary by virtue of most programming languages placing restrictions on which characters can occur in an identifier.

 ### Key

 Keys are suffixed with `=`.
-If they contain a newline, space or one of `\$,="'()#` they are enclosed in double quotes `"`.
-A key `version` would be represented as `version=` while `version"s` would be represented as `'version\"s'=`.
+If they contain a newline, space or one of `\$,="'()#` they are enclosed in double quotes `"` and subject to the same escaping rules as strings.
+A key `version` would be represented as `version=` while `version"s` would be represented as `"version\"s"=`.
 Quoting is suspected to be rarely necessary by virtue of most programming languages placing restrictions on which characters can occur in an identifier.

 ### Container